didi/mand-mobile/components/amount/README.en-US.md

 ### Tips

-The font `DINPro-Medium` is used in the component for the case show only, if necessary, reset `font-family` of `.md-amount`.
+The font `DIDIFD-Medium` is used in the component for the case show only, if necessary, reset `font-family` of `.md-amount`.

 ### Code Examples
 <!-- DEMO -->